samuadda/CoderHub-JavaScript-Challenges/README.md

-# JavaScript-Challenges
+# CoderHub-JavaScript-Challenges

-Welcome to my JavaScript challenges repository.
-Here, you'll find solutions to various JavaScript coding challenges and exercises.
-Feel free to explore the challenges and check out the solutions.
+Welcome to my solutions to JavaScript challenges repository on the web site [Coder Hub](https://coderhub.sa/), Here, you'll find solutions to the Easy mode JavaScript challenges and exercises, Feel free to explore the challenges and check out the solutions.

+## Challenges

+### 1-

 ## Contributions

-Feel free to Contribute with your solutions and corrections.
+Feel free to Contribute with your solutions and various solutions of the same chllenges.